MileHacker Logo

 • Money circulates within the Kamakura society.

-• Experience authentic the welcome from locals.
+• Experience authentic the welcome from residents.

 • Discover unique, locally-made products.